crashtown/frontend-ordering-app/README.md

 **22. Research what your legal obligations are in relation to handling user data.**

-Our legal obligations in relation to handling user data requires us to abide by the Privacy Act of 1988 ( [https://www.oaic.gov.au/privacy-law/](https://www.oaic.gov.au/privacy-law/)).
+Our legal obligations in relation to handling user data requires us to abide by the [Privacy Act of 1988](https://www.oaic.gov.au/privacy-law/).
 This means we by law we need to store any sensitive personal data collected in a secure and encrypted manner.
-Any breach of our databases/system will require us to adhere to the The Notifiable Data Breaches (NDB) scheme under Part IIIC of the Privacy Act 1988 (Privacy Act).
+Any breach of our databases/system will require us to adhere to the The Notifiable Data Breaches (NDB) scheme under Part IIIC of the [Privacy Act of 1988](https://www.oaic.gov.au/privacy-law/).